-Correctly adjust your thermostat temperature to the recommended settings for winter and save on heating costs.
+Correctly adjust to the recommended thermostat settings for winter and save on heating costs.
 In this guide, Utopia will show you how to save energy and reduce your carbon footprint with proper temperature settings for your thermostat.

-Save Energy when Heating: More than just Thermostat Settings
+Energy Saving While Heating: More than Recommended Thermostat Settings

-It’s easy to save energy while heating, keep heating costs down and make proper use of correct thermostat settings.
+It’s easy to keep heating costs down, save energy while heating and make proper use of correct thermostat settings.
 Get started by taking a couple simple steps towards minimizing preventable heat loss at home: Insolate windows and the areas adjacent to heaters or radiators, rush air your room instead of leaving a window cracked and adhere to the recommended thermostat settings for your region and season.

 Make slight changes to the temperature settings of your thermostat and you can make quite the dent in your heating bill while saving energy and preventing unnecessary CO2 emissions.
 These small but pivotal changes can make a world of difference for your wallet as well as for the environment – all while keeping the room temperature just how you like it.

-1. Winter Thermostat Settings Paired with Sensible Indoor Heating
+1. Thermostat Settings for Winter Paired with Sensible Indoor Heating

-The cooler you set your thermostat temperature, the more energy you save while heating – as well as money.
+The cooler you set your thermostat temperature, the more energy (and money) you save while heating.
 According the U.S. Department of Energy’s Energy Saver consumer resource portal, Americans can save up to 10% a year on heating and cooling simply by adjusting thermostats back 7-10°F for 8 hours a day.